bensanmorris/video2spritesheet/README.md

 ## Stage B — Post-processing & spritesheet generation

+NB.
+Stage B is safe to rerun multiple times.
+Adjusting these parameters does **not** require re-running Stage A.

 Stage B:
 - Crops using Stage A metadata
 - Normalises to fixed sprite size